Wish You Were Here (1987 film): Reception

 Wish You Were Here has an overall approval rating of 85% on Rotten Tomatoes based on 33 reviews.
 Roger Ebert gave the film 3½ stars out of four, describing it as "a comedy with an angry undertone, a story of a free-spirited girl who holds a grudge against a time when such girls were a threat to society, to the interlocking forces of sexism and convention that conspired to break their spirits".
 Ebert praised Lloyd's performance as "one of the great debut roles for a young actress".
 Janet Maslin of The New York Times wrote, "Lynda's wild outbursts - toward the end of the film, she insults her lover and denounces her father in the genteel tea room where she works as a waitress - are as entertaining as they are cathartic, and Miss Lloyd delivers these strings of epithets as colorfully as Mr. Leland writes them.
 Miss Lloyd [manages] to seem both feisty and fragile...capturing the full emotional range of this complicated young girl".

 Sheila Benson of the Los Angeles Times complimented the film's attention to period detail, as well as Leland's direction, citing "[he] has a reason, a purpose, a history for every character—and for every claustrophobic brick row-house or damp, echoing picture palace".
 She said the film manages to be funny and dark without becoming maudlin, becoming "something more than the words on a souvenir post card...a cry from the heart".

-The film made £2,994,209 at the UK box office.
+The film grossed $12 million worldwide, including £3 million at the UK box office and $3.3 million in the United States and Canada.